-Size: greenhouses 0.3-3 ha; glasshouses 0.1-2.5 ha; open-field 0.5-15 ha.
+Size: greenhouses 0.3-3 ha.; glasshouses 0.1-2.5 ha.; open-field 0.5-15 ha.

-Prove the right to use the land or concession contract for the building for minimum 10 years (for glasshouses and greenhouses only)
+Prove the right to use the land or have a concession contract for the building for a minimum of 10 years (for glasshouses and greenhouses only)

-Primary agricultural products from diary animals and fattening animals-milk from cattle, sheep and goats in lactation, sows and pigs for fattening and poultry fattening (broilers).
-This products are covered with following groups and sub-groups of investments:
+Primary agricultural products from diary animals and fattening animals - milk from cattle, lactating sheep and goats, sows and pigs for fattening and poultry fattening (broilers).
+These products are covered by the following groups and sub-groups of investments:

-1014 Group of investments for Milk production
+1014 Group of investments for milk production

-10141 Construction/Reconstruction of farm buildings for dairy animals (cattle, sheep and goats in lactation)
+10141 Construction/reconstruction of farm buildings for dairy animals (cattle, sheep and lactating goats)